jasonlewis/basset/README.md

             ->add('template, 'store::template.css');
     }

-You also save yourself a few extra lines by defining them in your configuration file.

 ## Combining and Compressing Assets
 To use the combining and compressing functionality of Basset you must either use inline styling or route based loading.
-The prefered method is route based loading.

 By default when you use route based loading assets will automatically be combined into a single file.
 This occurs regardless of the setting in your configuration file.
 Assets will not be compressed unless you explicitly turn on compression or call the **Basset::compress()** method.

+    echo Basset\Basset::add('reset', 'reset.css')->add('template', 'template.css')->compress()->inline();

+Compression will combine the files for you.
-It's possible to combine files during runtime as well by using the **Basset::combine()** method.
-Example:
+It's possible to combine files during runtime without compression by using the **Basset::combine()** method.

     echo Basset\Basset::add('reset', 'reset.css')->add('template', 'template.css')->combine()->inline();

-In this example we're using the **Basset::inline()** method to achieve the combining of both files.
+In these examples we're using the **Basset::inline()** method to achieve the combining and compression of both files.

 **Just so you know...**
 Generally you *should not* compress your assets until you are deploying a live website.
 Compressing your files every page load isn't a good thing